-Residents of Nichols evacuate fearing repeat of Hurricane Matthew flooding - South Carolina Radio Network
+Residents of Nichols evacuate, fearing repeat of Hurricane Matthew flooding - South Carolina Radio Network

-With flooding from nearly two years ago still fresh in their memory residents of the Town of Nichols gets out ahead of what could be more devastating high water.
+With flooding from nearly two years ago still fresh in their memory, residents of Nichols are evacuating ahead of what could be more devastating high water.

-Many residents have evacuated after hearing projections that flooding from Hurricane Florence could hit the Marion County town for the second time in all most two years.
+Many residents have left the small town in Marion County, which still has not fully recovered after 2016 destroyed the majority of homes there.
+The latest projections from the National Weather Service warn a similar story could play out again this week as rainfall from now-former Tropical Storm Florence makes its way downriver.

-The State newspaper reports that officials went door to door in the town Saturday urging residents to leave telling flooding will likely occur.
+The State newspaper reports that officials went door to door in the town Saturday urging residents to leave.
+Department of Natural Resources chief Alvin Taylor told reporters in a press conference that most residents followed orders this weekend.

 State officials expect flooding from the Waccamaw, Little Pee Dee and Pee Dee rivers later this week.